mackadamian/mailbeez-documentation/pages/03.documentation/01.basics/06.basic-tutorial/default.en.md

 >>>>>>[plugin:content-inject](/content_blocks/pro_template_manager)

 No doubt you will want to replace the template email header with an email header of your own.
 This will be a global customization as you want it to affect every email MailBeez generates.

-Follow these simple steps:
+**Using the free basic system?** Follow these simple steps:

+- copy/rename the default main template
+ `/mailhive/common/templates/default_email_html.tpl` to
+  `/mailhive/common/templates/email_html.tpl`
+   **All template have a filename starting with `default_` will be overwritten by the next update**
 - Create a new image with a width of 600px
 - Name the new image.
 For example “`mynewheader.png? ”
 - Using your preferred FTP program, upload the new image to “`/mailhive/common/images/`”